 I was at Subhasree’s, after a troublesome period of experiencing energetic disturbances in my sleep.
 It did happen during the day as well.
-Eventually I chose to receive Mai Tri healing as a last resort to help settle things.
+Eventually I chose to receive Mai Tri method as a last resort to help settle things.
 Subhasree explained to me that it was important to be open to receive, whichever way Mohanji chooses to work through you.

 I prayed to Mohanji, “Let me know whatever you want me to know.”